GMOD/jbrowse-components/website/docs/tutorials/no_build_plugin_tutorial.md

     // this is our react component
     const CiteWidget = props => {
-      // React.createElement can be used to add html to our widget component const header = React.createElement(
+      // React.createElement can be used to add html to our widget component.
+      // We write out raw React.createElement code because JSX requires a build
+      // step and can't be used very easily in the no build plugin context const header = React.createElement(
         'h1',
         null,